trenchproject/RShiny_PlantPhenology/include2.md

 <figcaption>Amelanchier canadensis budding, flowering, and fruiting; images: Plant Image Library/阿橋 HQ/Paul Moody</figcaption>
 </p>

-2. For chicory (Cichorium intybus), create separate scatter plots of FFD and average temperatures in September, January, May, and July.
-Add a linear trend line and include its R2 and equation on the plots.
-Include these plots (one for each month) with your responses.
+Try answering the following questions:

-a.
-Which month shows the strongest correlation between average temperatures and FFD, in terms of R2?
-Which have the largest (or most negative) slope?
+1. Create scatterplots for all species, showing annual temperature on the x-axis.
-b.
-Propose a hypothesis for why this is the case.
-What aspects of plant physiology might be impacted by temperatures at different times of year?
+    1.1 For which two species does phenology advance with warming (you see a clear negative slope)?

-## Interspecific Comparisons and Ecological Impacts
+    1.2 What do these species have in common?

-3. For each species, create a scatter plot of FFD as a function of average temperatures in January.
-Add a linear trend line and include its R2 and equation on the plots.
-Include these plots (one for each species) with your responses.
+2. Create scatterplots for all species, showing January-April temperature on the x-axis.
-a.
-How many species show negative correlations between temperature and FFD (ie FFD decreases as temperature increases) ?
+    2.1 Now, which species have flowering phenologies that advance with warming?
-b.
-Which species shows the most negative relationship between FFD and temperature?
-The most positive?
+    2.2 Does this make sense with what you observed above about which months have warmed the most over time?

-c.
-Propose a hypothesis for why some species show higher or lower slopes in regressions of FFD and temperature.
+3. Propose a hypothesis for why some species show higher or lower slopes when you plot FFD against temperature.
+(There are many possibilities!)